elec327/elec327.github.io/lab1/index.md

 <ol class="questions" start="1">
 <li>_Reverse engineer code for password._
 Each of you will be given a different code binary.
-You should convert the machine code back into assembly and report on what it does.</li>
+You should convert the machine code back into assembly and report on what it does. *Hint 1:* Remember that the MSP430 memory is little-endian. *Hint 2:* You'll want to make heavy use of Table 3-12 ("Core Instruction Map") in the User Guide!</li>

 </ol>